matijse/eufy-ha-mqtt-bridge/readme.md

 1. Run `npm install`
 1. Run `npm run start`

+### Run as Home Assistant Add-on

+[MaxWinterstein](https://github.com/MaxWinterstein/) created an Home Assistant Add-on Repository containing a easy installable version of this bridge.
+See [MaxWinterstein/homeassistant-addons](https://github.com/MaxWinterstein/homeassistant-addons) for more information.

 ## Manually adding sensors

 When you have automatic discovery via MQTT disabled, you can add the binary sensors manually via YAML configuration: